socketsupply/sockets.sh/src/docs/guide-apple.md

 ## Logging

-To see logs on either platform, open `Console.app` (installed on MacOS by default) and in the right side panel pick the device or computer name.
+To see logs on either platform, open `Console.app` (installed on macOS by default) and in the right-side panel pick the device or computer name.

 ## Working with the file system on iOS